-Shader program property counters track multiple properties related to the running shader program instruction execution.
-These counters are used to identify shader execution behaviors that are sources of program inefficiency.
+Shader workload property counters track multiple properties of the running workload that can impact efficiency.
+These can be used to identify sources of inefficiency that are not related to the shader program code.

 6.3.1 Partial coverage rate

 This expression defines the percentage of fragment quads that contain samples with no coverage.
 A high percentage can indicate that the content has a high density of small triangles, which are expensive to process.
 To avoid this, use mesh level-of-detail algorithms to select simpler meshes as objects move further from the camera.